kubkon/email-chattifier/README.md

 chattify-email
 ===

 Chattify-email is a work-in-progress, simple Google Chrome extension that serves one simple purpose: to re-format your email exchange into something more readable, more like a chat archive.

+Currently, it performs the following 2 fundamental functions:
++ remove any blockquote elements
++ convert "From:...To:..."" blocks into a one-liner "On...wrote:"
++ separates "On...wrote:" blocks into alternately coloured paragraph blocks

-It is meant to perform the following 3 fundamental functions:
+In the future, it is also meant to provide the following functionality:
 + strip email signatures
-+ remove any blockquote elements
-+ convert "From:...To:..."" blocks into a one-liner "On this date that person wrote:"

 # Prerequisites
 The extension was written using Coffee Script.
 You can get a copy using the following command: